Hiring a Car in Finland: A Comprehensive Guide

 Car rental costs

 Seasonal variations: Finland has strong seasonal demand.
-Prices can rise sharply during the Christmas, New Year and northern lights period in Lapland, as well as during school holidays and the summer travel season.
-Shoulder months outside the main peaks often provide much better value.
+Prices can rise sharply during Christmas, New Year and northern lights periods in Lapland, as well as during school holidays and the summer travel season.
+Shoulder months outside the main peaks often provide better value.

 Location costs: Airport locations are usually the most convenient but may include extra fees.
 City branches can sometimes be slightly cheaper, although opening hours may be more limited than at airport desks.